MediaArea/MediaConch/DesignNarrative.md

 ### Reference and Test Files

 MediaArea anticipates creating a large corpus of reference and test files highlighting many of the issues documented in our conformance check registry.
-After an intital clearing of any associated rights, such files will be published under PreForma's selected open license agreements and disseminated for public consumption.
+After an intital clearing of any associated rights, such files will be published under PREFORMA's selected open license agreements and disseminated for public consumption.
 Curated references to other relevant reference and test files in sample libraries will also be made available, which will include but not be limited to the following:

 - Selections from http://samples.ffmpeg.org
 - Selections from http://archive.org